TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Concepts/Introduction.rst

   extension in the backend.

--  **Symfony console commands** provide functionality which can be executed on the command line (cli).
+-  **Symfony console commands** provide functionality which can be executed on the command line (CLI).
 These commands are implemented by classes inheriting the Symfony :php:`\Symfony\Component\Console\Command\Command\Command` class.
    More information is available in :ref:`symfony-console-commands`.